srmorgan1/deep-reinforcement-learning/p1_navigation/Report.md

 ### Learning Algorithm

-THE Deep Q Network (DQN) learning algorithm used to solve the yellow banana collection task uses the deep neural network described above along with the following features:
+The Deep Q Network (DQN) learning algorithm used to solve the yellow banana collection task uses the deep neural network described above along with the following features:

 + Fixed-Q targets: Instead of a single deep neural network (DNN), we use two identical DNNs, the primary and target networks.